• Search Please fill out this field.

 best time to travel to iceland

-Before you book your flight to this popular island nation, you'll want to think about everything you want to see and do on your trip because the time of year can determine what's available.
-Some attractions, like Iceland's famous hot springs , are open all year, while natural phenomena like the northern lights and midnight sun are best viewed during specific months.
+Iceland's ethereal and highly photogenic landscape of ancient glaciers and rugged fjords draws in outdoorsy travelers.
+But what you want to see and do on your trip will determine the best times to visit Iceland.
+Some attractions, like the famous hot springs, are open all year, while natural phenomena like the northern lights and midnight sun are best viewed during specific months.
 Here's a breakdown of the tourist seasons in Iceland:

-• High Seasons: June to August and late December
+• High Season: June to August and late December

-• Shoulder Seasons: September to October and May
+• Shoulder Season: September to mid-October and May

 • Low Season: November to April, excluding holidays